apache/spark/docs/streaming-programming-guide.md

 {% highlight scala %}
 import org.apache.spark._
 import org.apache.spark.streaming._
-import org.apache.spark.streaming.StreamingContext._ // not necessary in Spark 1.3+
+import org.apache.spark.streaming.StreamingContext._ // not necessary since Spark 1.3

 // Create a local StreamingContext with two working thread and batch interval of 1 second.
 // The master requires 2 cores to prevent from a starvation scenario.